viktorolatunji/Project-Portfolio/README.md

 ### Technology

 The following technologies were used in this project:
-•	Microsoft Excel: Excel was used to store and manage the sales data, and perform preliminary data analysis.
+- Microsoft Excel: Excel was used to store and manage the sales data, and perform preliminary data analysis.
-•	SQL Server: SQL Server was utilized for data cleaning, transformation, and manipulation to prepare the data for analysis.
+- SQL Server: SQL Server was utilized for data cleaning, transformation, and manipulation to prepare the data for analysis.
-•	Power BI: Power BI was used for data visualization and presentation, creating interactive and informative dashboards.
+- Power BI: Power BI was used for data visualization and presentation, creating interactive and informative dashboards.

 ### Skills

 The project required the following skills:
-•	Data manipulation
+- Data manipulation
-•	Data analysis
+- Data analysis
-•	Data visualization
+- Data visualization

 ### Exploratory Data Analysis

-EDA involved exploring the sales data to answer key questions, such as;
-- what is the overall sales trend?
-- what is the overall sales trend?
+To explore the interactive Power BI dashboards and dive deeper into the Sylip Corporation Sales Analysis project, visit the link: [Sylip Corporation Sales Analysis](www.powerbi.com)
+Feel free to reach out to the project team for any additional information or inquiries.
+Happy exploring!

 ### Data Analysis